 Skill: Executing Code

-Code execution is the step in which the code pattern is read and compiled by the computer.
-It is at this stage that a functional code will give the desired result, or output (and a non-functional code will give a different output or no output).
-In block coding, code execution is often done by means of a button in the interface, while some robotic devices require specific compilation software that essentially translates the code from the programming language to the robot language.
+Code execution is the step when code is read and acted upon by the computer.
+It is at this stage that functioning code will give the desired result, or output (and a non-functioning code will give a different output or no output).
+In block coding, code is often executed by means of a button in the interface, while some robotic devices require specific compilation software that translates the code from the programming language to the robot language.

-Here are some examples of run buttons for block coding software:
+Examples of run buttons for block coding software include:

 Source: Microbit.